Gl1tchs/glitch-sandbox/README.md

 ## Building and Running

 ### Requirements:
+- [glitch](https://github.com/Gl1tchs/glitch) should be installed in your system.
 - glslc or other spirv compiler (note that the compiler should preserve the bindings via -fpreserve-bindings for reflection purposes).